Skip to main content

 Set up your recordSDK application

-To obtain an SDK Standard or SDK Custom application set up your developer account.
+To obtain an SDK application set up your developer account.

 SDK Standard